zacharysells/tf-ecs/README.md

 # README #

 ## Terraform module to build ECS cluster with EFS storage
+With it's default configuration, this terraform module will create an ECS cluster with 3 nodes that have an EFS share mounted at '/efs'

 ### Usage
 Before using this repo, you will have to have terraform installed.
 Get the latest version [here](https://www.terraform.io/downloads.html).
 You will also need to have your AWS access keys configured via environment variables.
 Documentation to set that up can be found [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)